Call us: 01444 237070

 You can enjoy longer viewing times with your telescope when out in the field with the Celestron PowerTank Lithium portable power pack.
 Despite weighing only 1kg, this compact battery pack will power your telescope for up to 10 hours.

-We’re thrilled to announce that Sky-Watcher Brand Joins Park Cameras in 2023, adding to our range of options for celestial observation.
-These include the Sky-Watcher Star Adventurer GTi Mount and Tripod, which costs just £599.00 yet offers easy Go-To camera control via the App to explore 10,000+ Objects in the night sky.
-By adding the Sky-Watcher Star Adventurer GTi Mount Head.
+We’re thrilled to announce that Sky-Watcher Brand Joins Park Cameras in 2023, adding to our range of options for celestial fans.
+These include the Sky-Watcher Star Adventurer GTi Mount and Tripod, which costs just £435.00 during our special offer, yet provides easy Go-To camera control via the App to explore 10,000+ Objects in the night sky.
 When adding the Sky-Watcher Star Adventurer GTi Mount Head you can attach your camera with a wide or telephoto lens and head straight to your preferred object.

 Andromeda galaxy